juliomrqz/statusfy/packages/statusfy/README.md

   - Easy Customization
   - Beautiful Design
 - SEO Friendly
-- Hosting flexibility: Static Generated or Server Rendered
+- Hosting flexibility

 ## Sponsoring

-We love Open Source Projects, we use them every day and **Statusfy is our contribution to the community**.
-Statusfy is created and maintained by [Aceforth][aceforth-website], a Software Development Company, but our resources are limited.
-If you want to support our work and help us to continue developing this Amazing Project, **please donate**, *we will appreciate it* ❤️.
+I love Open Source Projects, I use them every day and **Statusfy is one of my contribution to the community**.
+Statusfy is created and maintained by me, a Full Stack Developer, but my resources are limited.
+If you want to support my work and help me to continue developing this Amazing Project, **please donate**, *I will appreciate it* ❤️.

 This is how we use the donations: